Canon 5D vs Panasonic G9

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 5D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Panasonic G9 Manual.
+Further information on the features and operation of the 5D and G9 can be found, respectively, in the Canon 5D Manual (free pdf) or the online Panasonic G9 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D and the Panasonic G9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.